-The rest of the article is organized as follows: In \autoref{section:Preliminaries}, we first introduce the formulation of Pauli decomposition and review the existing algorithms that tackle this task.
-In \autoref{section:Methods}, we give an in-depth formulation of two variants of the \texttt{TPD} algorithm.
-In \autoref{section:Results}, we present our results from benchmark tests we perform to gauge performance of the TPD algorithm compared to existing algorithms.
-Finally in \autoref{section:ConclusionAndOutlook}, we conclude that \texttt{TPD} outperforms all the other algorithms in the benchmark tests and discuss advantages that arise from the speedup offered by the TPD algorithm.
-We also discuss approaches to further enhance the performance of our algorithm.
+The rest of the article is organized as follows: In \autoref{section:Preliminaries}, we first introduce the formulation of Pauli decomposition and review the existing algorithms that tackle this task together with their worst-case complexities.
+In \autoref{section:Methods}, we give an in-depth formulation of three variants of the \texttt{TPD} algorithm: a recursive, an iterative, and a partial decomposition version.
+In \autoref{section:Results}, we deduce the worst-case and several special-case runtimes depending of number of qubits for the \texttt{TPD}.
+Most importantly, we establish the best known worst-case complexity for the \texttt{TPD} as well as a strong separation from other algorithms for highly structured input such as the Transverse Field Ising Model Hamiltonian.
+Moreover, we present our results from benchmark tests we perform to gauge practical performance of the \texttt{TPD} algorithm compared to existing algorithms, showcasing already a practical speed-up rather than just an asymptotic improvement.
+Finally in \autoref{section:ConclusionAndOutlook}, we summarize our theoretical and numerical findings that, together, draw a very promising picture of the \texttt{TPD}'s capabilities.
+We also discuss potential next steps to broaden the scope of our method even further.